3 observations after Sixers pull away to beat Suns, win fourth in a row

 Suns star Kevin Durant had 31 points.

 Phoenix was down Bradley Beal (lower back spasms), Devin Booker (left ankle sprain) and Damion Lee (right meniscus surgery).
-Nicolas Batum (personal seasons) was the one Sixer not available Saturday.
+Nicolas Batum (personal reasons) was the one Sixer not available Saturday.

 Here are observations on the Sixers' fourth consecutive win: